dawarrick/bamazon/README.md

 # bamazon!
-Multiple features to an on-line order system
+Command Line Interface (CLI) on-line order system
 #### Developed by Deb Warrick https://debwarrick.com

-* bamazon is an example of using MySQL, in conjunction with NODE and inquirer to provide a user interface
+* bamazon is a Node.js programs incorporating MySQL to store the data and Inquirer to provide a user interface
 * bamazon can't be run from a URL, it must be executed using Node.js.

-## bamazonCustomer.js - buy your items from this CLI interface
+## bamazonCustomer.js - Customers can buy your items throught this CLI interface
-## bamazonManager.js - will allow you to:  view products for sale, see those below inventory limits (5), add quantity to inventory, add a new product
+## bamazonManager.js - Manage your inventory:  view products for sale, see those below inventory thresholds (5), add stock quantity to inventory, add a new product.
 ## bamazonSupervisor.js - will allow you to run a net profit report, and add a new department.